 Da1471 A1A-A1A diesel electric locomotive.
 Phase III Da.
 EMD G-12 model.
 1425hp.
 Built by General Motors, Ontario, Canada in 1963.
 Currently undergoing extensive rebuild.

-The carriage fleet all have some historical or structural significance and fall into two broad groups.
-Those built during the early years of the 1900's, which are the wooden panelled cars with the balcony ends, and those built during the late 1920's and early 1930's which are the more "modern" steel panelled cars without the balconies but with enclosed vestibule ends .
+The carriage fleet all have some historical or structural significance and fall into three broad groups.
+Those built during the early years of the 1900's, which are the wooden panelled cars with the open balcony ends,those built during the late 1920's and early 1930's which were the next advancement being steel panelled cars without the balconies and with enclosed vestibule ends .
 The third group are the more advanced 56'stock being slightly younger at only eighty years old.

 The society can thus reproduce (complete with an appropriate steam or diesel locomotive) a typical main line train that ran on the New Zealand railway system during the 1920 to 1970 period.

-Download Steam Incorporated Active Main Line Carriage Fleet.
+Download recent listing of Steam Incorporated Carriage Fleet.

 Working days - Information on operating and working days at The Engine shed.

-Photo Gallery - Photos of Steam Incorporated latest tours, rail excursions and our fleet.
+Photo Gallery - Photos of Steam Incorporated latest rail tours, rail journeys and our fleet.